apalache-mc/apalache/UNRELEASED.md

 ### Refactoring

-* Merge TypeException and TypingException, see #1090
+* Changed the format of type exceptions, see #1090